24th Battalion (New Zealand): Egypt

-The Division was dispatched to the lines of El Alamein and while 4th and 5th Brigades went south to Minqar Qaim, the 6th Brigade was held initially held in reserve before being dispatched to man the fortress at Bab el Qattara.
+The 2nd New Zealand Division was dispatched to the lines of El Alamein and while 4th and 5th Brigades went south to Minqar Qaim, the 6th Brigade was held initially held in reserve before being dispatched to man the fortress at Bab el Qattara.
 Arriving on 28 June, the 24th Battalion guarded the northern side of the fortress, while 25th and 26th Battalions were responsible for the west and south sides respectively.
-The brigade remained here, watching first the retreating British stream by and then the Germans, at a distance, for several days before moving to Amiriya.
+The brigade remained here, watching first the retreating British stream by and then the Germans, at a distance, for several days before moving back to Amiriya.
 It missed the action of 14–15 July at Ruweisat Ridge which saw the destruction of a large part of 4th and 5th Brigades when, after securing the ridge, no armour was available to defend a counterattack by the Germans.
 The 6th Brigade was recalled back to the El Alamein lines to relieve what was left of 4th Brigade.
 A few days later, it was involved in a night-time attack on the El Mrier Depression.
 The aim was to secure the depression to create a route through which British armour could penetrate.
 The brigade successfully achieved its objective and was consolidating its positions when the 21st Panzer Division attacked on 22 July.

 At daylight, German tanks caught the battalion, positioned in the relatively shallow El Mrier Depression, by surprise.
 Firing from the edge of a low cliff overlooking the depression, the Germans caused heavy losses before moving through the battalion's position in pursuit of the British armour.
 The battalion's commanding officer, Lieutenant Colonel Greville was killed, one of 280 casualties from the 440 personnel that were involved in the attack.
 The survivors, aggrieved at the lack of armoured support, were evacuated back to Maadi.
 The rest of 6th Brigade moved to the southern section of the Alamein line where manned defensive positions during the Battle of Alam Halfa, Rommel's failed attempt to cut off the 8th Army.